-With a 2 year transition time frame from Intel processors to Apple Silicon chips for Macs, Cupertino HQ Core OS team, in a video session for developers, explained all the changes coming to the architecture.
-Gavin Barraclough and Anand Dalal of Core OS team listed down new features in macOS Big Sur for Apple Silicon, and how it will take advantage of the security enhancements, application compatibility, and new boot and recovery features.
+With a 2 year transition time frame from Intel processors to Apple Silicon chips for Macs, the Cupertino HQ Core OS team, in a video session for developers, explained all the changes coming to the architecture.
+Gavin Barraclough and Anand Dalal of the Core OS team listed down new features in macOS Big Sur for Apple Silicon, and how it will take advantage of the security enhancements, application compatibility, and new boot and recovery features.

 The announcement of Apple Silicon in future Macs was Apple’s biggest one at the WWDC event on June 22.
-Apple Silicon is the company’s custom designed system-on-chip which will replace existing Intel Core processors in the Mac line-up for a unified architecture similar to the iPhone.
+Apple Silicon is the company’s custom-designed system-on-chip which will replace existing Intel Core processors in the Mac line-up for a unified architecture similar to the iPhone.

 The description of the session reads:

 “Discover how Macs with Apple Silicon will deliver modern advantages using Apple’s System-on-Chip (SoC) architecture.
 Leveraging a unified memory architecture for CPU and GPU tasks, Mac apps will see amazing performance benefits from Apple Silicon tuned frameworks such as Metal and Accelerate.
 Learn about new features and changes coming to boot and security, and how these may affect your applications”.